anonymoususercode1/adaptive_set_intersection_word_ram/README.md

 To build the code in linux sistems, you have two options:

 **Option 1: Automated Build (Recommended)**
 For a quick and easy setup, use the provided `buildme.sh` script.
-This script takes care of downloading the sdsl library and compiling the project for you.
+This script takes care of downloading the sdsl library directly into the build directory, and then it compiles the project for you.

 To build the code, simply run the script from the repository's root directory: